kevinbtalbert/Healthcare-Demo/README.md

 Optional component, this is a great way to show loading medical data directly into CDW and Using Data Viz for visuals.

 ### 3. Use Solr/Banana to show indexing patient conditions from logged HL7 data
+Note that the below 2 components require completing the Final AMP Setup (Manual) at the bottom of the Readme.

 #### Solr component

-Browse to https://[SOLR SERVER CML APPLICATION]/solr to Solr homepage and add a collection **hl7**
+Browse to https://[SOLR SERVER CML APPLICATION]/solr to Solr homepage and view the `hl7_messages` collection **hl7**

 ![](/assets/solr-dashboard.png)

 #### Banana UI component

-Accessing the SOLR collection from BANANA: Go to  https://[SOLR SERVER CML APPLICATION]/solr/banana/src/index.html#/dashboard
+Accessing the SOLR collection from BANANA: Go to  `https://[SOLR SERVER CML APPLICATION]/solr/banana/src/index.html#/dashboard`

-Click on New icon and select Non time-series dashboard

-Give any of the existing Collection Name of SOLR, in Collection area as shown in below screen for example, “<<collection name>>” then
-Click on Create button in green.
-It will load the Optimzer collection data in Banana UI as shown below
+Leverage the created dashboard json file in 4_solr if not loaded automatically: `chronic-symptoms-solr-dashboard.json`

 ![](/assets/chronic-symptoms.png)